Storware/vprotect-manual/deployment/installation-with-rpms.md

    reboot
    ```

-vProtect is installed - you can now proceed with the steps described in [initial configuration](initial-configuration.md).
+vProtect is installed - you can now proceed with the steps described in the [initial configuration](initial-configuration.md).